oracle/terraform-provider-oci/website/docs/d/object_storage_objects.html.markdown

 Lists the objects in a bucket.

 To use this and other API operations, you must be authorized in an IAM policy.
-If you're not authorized, talk to an administrator.
-If you're an administrator who needs to write policies to give users access, see [Getting Started with Policies](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policygetstarted.htm).
+If you are not authorized, talk to an administrator.
+If you are an administrator who needs to write policies to give users access, see [Getting Started with Policies](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policygetstarted.htm).